aiidateam/aiida-core/docs/source/howto/run_codes.rst

     This diagram depicts the same input node **D1** being used for both calculations, but an input node **D1'** with the same *hash* as **D1** would trigger the cache as well.

 Caching happens on the *calculation* level (no caching at the workflow level, see :ref:`topics:provenance:caching:limitations`).
-By default, both successful and failed calculations enter the cache (more details in :ref:`topics:provenance:caching:control-caching`).
+By default, both successful and failed calculations enter the cache once they are *finished*. *Excepted* calculations do not enter the cache (more details in :ref:`topics:provenance:caching:control-caching`).

 .. _how-to:run-codes:caching:enable: